Dutch Boy Paint

 The Dutch Boy Group is a paint manufacturing company currently headquartered in Cleveland, Ohio.
 Founded in 1907 by the National Lead Company, the Dutch Boy Paints brand is currently a subsidiary of the Consumer Group division of the Sherwin-Williams Company, which acquired it in 1980, two years after the U.S. Consumer Product Safety Commission's directive banning the manufacturing of lead housepaint went into effect.
+Modern Dutch Boy paint is a lead-free acrylic paint.

 Trademark

 Dutch Boy uses a stylized Dutch child as its trademark.
 He was painted by Lawrence Carmichael Earle and modeled after an Irish-American lad who lived near him named Michael Edward Brady.